alebon/caladesi-framework/README.md

 ##Licence

-The Caladesi Framewokr is open source software released under the Apache 2.0 license.
+The Caladesi Framework is open source software released under the Apache 2.0 license.
 You must be a committer to submit patches.